statgen/fipip/README.md

 #### Generating your own Borzoi scores

-In order to generate your own Borzoi scores, please follow the installation instructions in the Borzoi repository to download the Borzoi models for use.
+In order to generate your own Borzoi scores, please follow the [installation instructions in the Borzoi repository](https://github.com/calico/borzoi?tab=readme-ov-file#installation) to download the Borzoi models for use.

 Two scripts in the tutorials folder can be used for generating Borzoi scores for the variants in your credible set.
-The first example script we provide predicts for all 89 RNA-seq tracks.
+The first script we provide predicts for all 89 RNA-seq tracks.
 This first script produces two [pickle](https://docs.python.org/3/library/pickle.html) objects per variant, one for each allele, corresponding to RNA-seq predictions at 32 base pair resolution for all 89 tissues across 4 folds.

 ```bash
 # Example